Los Angeles Child Custody Attorney

 Helping Parents Protect their Child Custody Rights from our Offices in the San Fernando Valley

 If you are going through a divorce and have children, child custody is probably an issue that you have been thinking about quite a bit.
 While California law presumes that both parents will retain custody of their children, judges have significant discretion in making child custody arrangements.
 If you and the other parent of your child are unable to come to an agreement about how you will share custody, you are likely facing significant uncertainty about how the court will decide the issue for you.
-For this reason, it is important for people who are involved in disputes regarding a child custody to protect their legal rights by retaining a skilled Los Angeles family law attorney as soon as possible.
+For this reason, it is important for people who are involved in disputes regarding a child custody to protect their legal rights by retaining a skilled Los Angeles divorce law attorney as soon as possible.
+There are some key steps to take when a divorce is on the horizon.

 Agreeing on Child Custody Arrangements